 Stings A Bit - How to Handle Summertime Stings and Bites

-We all have rosy tinted summer memories, don't we?
-Sitting in the sun poolside, summer evenings spent on the back deck or maybe walking around in the quiet; the air feels different, time seems to change a bit and we realize summer in all it's many splendorous ways is here.
+Summer is full of great memories!
+Sitting in the sun poolside, summer evenings spent on the back deck or maybe sitting fireside telling ghost stories while camping!
+The summer air feels different, and time seems to change, slow down a bit.
 But so to with all this warmth, sun, and splendor comes some pesky little bugs: bees, mosquitoes and other stinging insects!
 While summertime may be rife with warm memories it's also full of the sound of the hum of all sorts of creatures!

-Do you know what to do after a bug bite or sting happens?
-How do treat them to alleviate the itch, swelling, or pain?
+As we get out and explore our community or state, we can encounter bees and other stinging insects.
+This raises the question, do you know what to do after a bug bite or sting happens?
+How to treat them to alleviate the itch, swelling, or pain?
 When is it okay and when is it time to call in medical assistance?
+We've compiled a list to help along with some tips and notes on when to consult your physician.
 Read on to learn more!

 1.)
 Change Your Scenery

 If you are being bitten by mosquitoes or have been stung by a bee, it's best to change your proximity.
 Obviously with the mosquito population you may have to withdraw indoors for a bit, or if camping back to your tent; bees have their own sensitive nature to a sting and alert others meaning more stings could result.
-So move away from the area where the bite(s) or sting happened.
+So move away from the area where the incident occurred.

 Here are some tips for dealing with bites and stings initially:

 - Try not to "react fast".
-Now that is not something we humans innately do as we tend to swat or run in this scenario.
+As humans, our knee-jerk reaction is to swat or move our arms and hands around to ward off any further sting.
 But quickly moving, running, even swatting can mean that what venom was placed in our skin with the bug bite will now move even quicker.

 - If you have been stung by a bee, wasp or hornet, and can locate the stinger still within the skin attempt to remove it as soon as possible.
 Another idea is also to lower the extremity that was stung.
 If it's a leg keep it low, a hand or arm keep it below your heart level.
 Bees and other stinging insects do leave venom when they sting, especially wasps and hornets.